Belgian Pro League: Europa League Playoff

-Until 2016, the teams ranked 7 to 14 after the regular season enter the playoffs 2, with teams ranked 7th, 9th, 12th, and 14th entering group A and teams ranked 8th, 10th, 11th, and 13th entering group B. In each group, each team plays each of its 3 opponents twice.
+Until 2016, the teams ranked 7 to 14 after the regular season enter the playoffs 2, with teams ranked 7th, 9th, 12th, and 14th entering group A and teams ranked 8th, 10th, 11th, and 13th entering group B. In each group, each team plays each of its three opponents twice.
 The winner of each group played the final game in two legs to determine the winner of the playoffs 2.
 The winner of the playoffs 2 then plays a home and away game against either the fourth-place or fifth-place team from the playoffs 1 for the final Europa League ticket, with the opponent depending on whether the Belgian Cup winner ended in the top four of the playoff 1 or not.

 From 2016, the system was changed as now the teams ranked 7 to 16 are joined by six teams from the Belgian First Division B and divided into four groups of four teams.
 The winners of each groups now play a single match to determine the overall playoff winner, with the winner playing the fifth-placed team from playoff 1 in a single match for the final Europa League ticket.

 Relegation playoff

 Until 2015, a relegation playoff was played between the teams ranked 15th and 16th after the regular season.
 It consisted of five games between the two teams.
-The 15th-placed team started the playoffs with 3 points whereas the 16th-placed team started from zero.
+The 15th-placed team started the playoffs with three points whereas the 16th-placed team started from zero.
 The loser of the relegation playoff was relegated to the second division.
-The winner of that playoff had to enter the Belgian Second Division Final Round with 3 teams from the second division.
+The winner of that playoff had to enter the Belgian Second Division final round with three teams from the second division.
 The winner of this Final Round played in the First Division the season thereafter.

-From 2015, the relegation playoff ceased to exist, as now the 16th-place team relegates directly, whereas the 15th placed team takes part in the Europa League playoff.
+From 2015 to 2023, the relegation playoff ceased to exist, as now the 16th-place team relegates directly, whereas the 15th placed team takes part in the Europa League playoff.
 The 2015–16 Belgian Pro League was an exception as during that season the 15th placed team did not take part in any playoff, with the season for that team ending after the regular season.

+From 2023 onwards, the relegation play-off was played between the teams ranked 13th and 16th after the regular season.
+After the relegation play-off battle, two teams are relegated directly to the Challenger Pro League and one team will play against 3rd place of Challenger Pro League due to avoid relegation.